mctinker/Map-Tasker/README.md

     - `source {directory path to 'xxx'}/venv/bin/activate`
     - `pip install maptasker`

-- To install it from GitHub, get the zip file by clicking on the ['Code'](https://github.com/mctinker/Map-Tasker) pull-down menu, select 'Download ZIP', save it into a new directory (e.g. /your_id/maptasker) and uncompress it into that directory.
+- To install it from GitHub:
+    - get the zip file by clicking on the ['Code'](https://github.com/mctinker/Map-Tasker) pull-down menu,
+    - select 'Download ZIP',
+    - save it into a new directory (e.g. /your_id/maptasker) and
+    - uncompress it into that directory.
+    - `pip install -r requirements.txt`   ...to first install the prerequisites

 ### Usage